5. Performance analysis

 All Cray XE machines come with the Cray Performance Tools (module "perftools") installed.
 These tools include:

-HECToR also has the Scalasca and VampiTrace performance analysis tools installed.
-For more information on these tools please see the appropriate online documentation:
+• HECToR also has Allinea MAP, Scalasca and VampiTrace performance analysis tools installed.
+We provide details below on how to use MAP.
+For more information on the other tools please see the appropriate online documentation:

 5.2 Cray Performance Analysis Tool (CrayPAT)